Water, Sanitation and Hygiene (WASH)

 Handwashing is the single most cost-effective intervention to prevent pneumonia and diarrhea in children, and reduces infections in mothers and children during pregnancy and childbirth.
 Both A Promise Renewed and the Integrated Global Action Plan for the Prevention and Control for Pneumonia and Diarrhoea (GAPPD) list handwashing and other hygiene behaviors as core interventions for protecting children from these leading causes of death.

-MCSP’s WASH activities work across the continuum of care and at all levels of the health system through nontraditional messaging models that reflect country-specific behaviors and social norms.
-The Program also employs counseling, demonstration and practice at all stages of the maternal, newborn and child health continuum of care.
+MCSP’s WASH activities worked across the continuum of care and at all levels of the health system through nontraditional messaging models that reflect country-specific behaviors and social norms.
+The Program also employed counseling, demonstration and practice at all stages of the maternal, newborn and child health continuum of care.
 Examples include: instructions on the construction of handwashing stations, such as tippy taps; development of handwashing corners; and household-level demonstrations of water treatment, safe water storage, and treatment methods.